MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Bookings/New-MgBookingBusinessService.md

     - `[UniqueIdType <String>]`: locationUniqueIdType
   - `[DefaultPrice <Double?>]`: The default monetary price for the service.
   - `[DefaultPriceType <BookingPriceType?>]`: Represents the type of pricing of a booking service.
-  - `[DefaultReminders <IMicrosoftGraphBookingReminder1[]>]`: The default set of reminders for an appointment of this service.
+  - `[DefaultReminders <IMicrosoftGraphBookingReminder[]>]`: The default set of reminders for an appointment of this service.
 The value of this property is available only when reading this bookingService by its ID.
     - `[Message <String>]`: The message in the reminder.
     - `[Offset <TimeSpan?>]`: The amount of time before the start of an appointment that the reminder should be sent.
 It's denoted in ISO 8601 format.
-    - `[Recipients <String>]`:
+    - `[Recipients <String>]`: bookingReminderRecipients
   - `[Description <String>]`: A text description for the service.
   - `[IsAnonymousJoinEnabled <Boolean?>]`: True if an anonymousJoinWebUrl(webrtcUrl) will be generated for the appointment booked for this service.
   - `[IsHiddenFromCustomers <Boolean?>]`: True means this service is not available to customers for booking.